 This one-skillet recipe starts with the onion and garlic that are sautéed in vegan butter (or oil).
 I prefer to use vegan butter for this recipe as I find it gives the dish a richer flavor.

-This recipe is versatile so feel free to use the vegetables you have on hand: zucchini, corn, or peas would make great additions.
+This recipe is versatile, so feel free to use the vegetables you have on hand: zucchini, corn, or peas would make great additions!

-When the vegetables are cooked, it’s time to add the rice.
+Once the vegetables are cooked, add the rice.
 For the best results, I recommend using leftover rice that has been chilled.

 Let me know in the comments if you try this recipe!

-- 3 tbsp (45ml) vegan butter (or oil)
+- 3 tablespoon vegan butter or oil

-- 1 small onion, diced
+- 1 small onion diced

-- 3 cloves of garlic, minced
+- 3 cloves of garlic minced

-- 3-4 mushrooms, finely diced
+- 3-4 mushrooms finely diced

-- 1 small carrot, finely diced
+- 1 small carrot finely diced

-- 1 red bell pepper, finely diced
+- 1 red or yellow bell pepper finely diced

-- 1 tbsp (15ml) tamarind juice*
+- 3 tablespoon tamarind juice*

-- 2 tbsp (30ml) maple syrup
+- 2 tablespoon maple syrup

-- 1 tbsp (15ml) soy sauce
+- 1 tablespoon soy sauce

-- 1/4 pineapple (about 1/2 cup diced)
+- ¼ pineapple (about ½ cup, diced)

-- For topping: green onions, roasted peanuts
+- For topping, optional: ¼ cup green onions, ¼ cup roasted peanuts

 - Heat one tablespoon of vegan butter or oil in a large non-stick skillet.
 Once hot, add the onion and garlic, and sautée for about 5 minutes.